TheExploration/Name-Spoofer/README.md

 ## Commands

-1. Type `/spoof <name>` to change any instance where your username appears on the screen to <name>.
+`/spoof <name>` to change any instance where your username appears on the screen to <name>.
 Basically Nickhider but you decide your name.
 2. Type `/spoof <target> <name>` to change any instance of `<target>` to `<name>`. (<name> can have spaces)
 3. Type `/remove <target>` to hide the string `<target>`.